Bumps and bruises? Check.

 New Chapter, New Challenges

 Making time for exercise is one of mom’s #1 fitness struggles.
 Believe me, I get it.
-This first year of Jack’s life has brought on many changes, and my schedule has had to adjust.
+Have two little ones at home has brought on many changes, and my schedule has had to adjust.
 But, getting your workouts in with small children IS possible.You only have to decide that you are worth the time it takes and find strategies to make yourself and your workouts a priority.
 And believe me, mama.
 You ARE worth the time it takes.

 P.S.
 If you need help navigating ways to fit workouts back into your life, make sure to get on our weekly newsletter list.
 This is where we give out our best information about workouts, meal planning, mindset advice and maybe an embarrassing parenting story or two (or three or four).
-Not in our tribe yet?
+Haven’t signed up yet?
 You can do so here.